idelchi/godyl/docs/configuration/index.md

 6. `defaults.yml` file (embedded or passed as configuration)
 7. Command-line flag default values

+In addition, tokens can be set in the keyring, or from a few other commonly used environment variables.
+See [Authentication]({{ site.baseurl }}/commands/index#authentication) for more details.

 All of above will be merged for run-time settings and to form the complete definition for each tool.

 ## Commandline flags